 OPTIONS MARKET - a market where standardized options contracts are traded.
 Examples of formal markets are the Chicago Board of Trade (CBOT) and Chicago Mercantile Exchange (CME or the Merc).

-- market where securities (and other assets) are sold for the first time.
+PRIMARY MARKET - market where securities (and other assets) are sold for the first time.
 Examples: initial public offering (IPO) market, follow-on issue markets, new issue bonds.
 New issues transfer funds from investors to the issuers of the securities.

-- market where securities can be bought/sold after original issue.
+SECONDARY MARKET - market where securities can be bought/sold after original issue.
 Examples: New York Stock Exchange (NYSE) trades listed stocks and bonds in a formal market and the Institutional Network (InstiNet) trades large blocks of shares in the informal market.
 Security sales in the secondary market transfer securities and funds between investors; no additional funds are transferred to the original issuer of the securities.